UbiCastTeam/mediasite-migration-scripts/README.md

 ```

 ## Arguments
-You can pass arguments into the scripts, with the variable **ARGS**.
+You can pass arguments into the scripts, with the variable **ARGS**. '--help' will provide you the list of arguments for a script.

 ```
 $ make analyze_data ARGS="--verbose"